thradams/cake/README.md

 [https://discord.gg/YRekr2N65S](https://discord.gg/YRekr2N65S)

-# How cake is developed ?

-I use Visual Studio 2022 IDE to write and debug the Cake source.
-Cake parses itself using the MSVC includes and generates the X\_86\_msvc directory after the build.
-The Linux version is tested inside WSL, and the macOS version is currently the least tested but is expected to work.

 # Cake x CFront

 CFront was the first C++ compiler, designed to translate C++ source code into C.
 Initially compatible with C89, it diverged as the C and C++ languages evolved independently.

 Cake maintains alignment with the standard specifications and ongoing development of C, ensuring full compatibility.

 The compiler introduces extensions that preserve the fundamental design of C while supporting experimentation and open contributions to the language's evolution.

 # License